 Telephone: (717) 245-1796

-Kim assists the executive director in all the internal operations of the Forum, which include supervising the student project managers, developing publicity/marketing for all CF programming, maintaining the CF’s website, and managing the budget.
-Kim has been with the Forum for 10 years.
-She has a B.S. in business management from Shippensburg University.
+Kim assists the executive director in all the internal operations of the Forum, which include supervising the student project managers, developing publicity/marketing for all CF programming, maintaining the Clarke Forum’s website, and managing the budget.
+Kim has been with the Forum since 2004.
+She has a B.S. in business administration from Shippensburg University.

 Telephone: (717) 254-8110